-As an EAS certified master beekeeper, I love to talk about bees.
+As an EAS certified master beekeeper, I love keep honey bees and to learn more about them everyday.
 Let's follow the growth cycle of the queen, drone and worker bee.
 Let's begin with the worker bees.

 Before we begin, let me encourage you to take one of our classes.
 Click here to explore more about the beekeeping classes we offer here on our honey bee farm.
 We recently built a new beekeeping educational center for our classes.
-We have a class coming up Sunday, Oct.
-5th, "Getting Your Bees Through The Winter."
+We have classes coming up on "Getting Your Bees Through The Winter."